WayneMRoseberry/WayneMRoseberry.github.io/_posts/2024-02-16-Thinking-like-a-tester-by-keeping-the-user-story-going.markdown

 When you test, you want to capture some of that context in its more complicated, rich, unpredictable way.

+Ask questions, such as:
+- what data does the user have available to them?
+- what process, work or other activity preceded this story?
+- what does their overall workplace, or system look like?
+What state is it in?

+You don't need to imagine every possible change to the situation.
+You don't need to imagine a complete and thorough description of the context.
+You just need enough interesting variations - sometimes only one or two - to make the testing reveal something unanticipated and new.

 For example: In this testing session, I pointed ContextQA at a website I have been building indepenent of this testing initiative.
 It's problems and bugs are real because it is still rough, still under development, and I actually